programminghistorian/jekyll/en/author-guidelines.md

 Authors have permission to publish and distribute their work online in institutional/disciplinary repositories or on their personal homepage.

+We ask authors and translators to complete [a declaration form](/assets/forms/Authorial-copyright-and-publishing-rights.pdf) to acknowledge copyright and grant permission to publish.

 ### Write for a Global Audience
 *Programming Historian* readers live all around the world.
 Authors can and should take steps to write their lesson accessibly for as many people as possible.
 Follow these global-facing guidelines: